Woodland, California

 Woodland is a city in and the county seat of Yolo County, California, United States.
 Located approximately 15 mi northwest of Sacramento, it is a part of the Sacramento metropolitan area.

-The population continues to grow every year, with a growth rate of 0.33% annually, and a current population of 61,873.
+As of the 2020 census, Woodland had a population of 61,032.

 Woodland's origins date to 1850 when California gained statehood and Yolo County was established.
 The area was well irrigated due to the efforts of James Moore, which drew people into farming as the soil was very fertile.
 The city gained a federal post office in 1861 with the help of Missourian Frank S. Freeman.
 A year after this, in 1862, the county seat was moved from Washington (present day West Sacramento) to Woodland after Washington was flooded.
 The addition of a railroad line to Sacramento, and the more recent addition of Interstate 5, helped the city to thrive.

 History

 Indigenous culture

 Before its settlement by people of European descent, the Woodland area was inhabited by the Patwin, a subgroup of the Wintun Native Americans, further divided into the River and Coastal Patwin.
 Woodland's indigenous roots stem from the River Patwin, who tended to stay closer to the Sacramento River, as opposed to the Coastal Patwin who lived in small valleys in hills and ranges.
 The Yolotoi, a tribelet of the Patwin, occupied area near Woodland, and settled a village northwest of Woodland, as well as area close to present-day Knights Landing.
-Although they didn't have a permanent settlement in present-day Woodland, it is believed that the River Patwin occupied the Woodland area in seasonal camps for hunting and seed gathering.
+Although they did not have a permanent settlement in present-day Woodland, it is believed that the River Patwin occupied the Woodland area in seasonal camps for hunting and seed gathering.
 The Yolotoi and their neighboring tribelets had a main trading trail which followed Cache Creek.
 The exchange of goods between the neighboring tribes of the Nomlaki to the north, the Nisenan to the east, and the Pomo to the west also served as a way of cultural and social interchange between all the tribes.
 The simultaneous enslavement and spread of disease through the Patwin by the Spanish missionaries quickly had dramatic effects; a malarial epidemic in 1830–33 and a smallpox epidemic in 1837 killed much of the surviving natives.
 However, some of the first farm hands in the earliest farms in Woodland were Patwin.